Ptujec/LaunchBar/Mastodon/README.md

 <img src="03.jpg" width="582"/>

 **Note**: In order to redirect posts, you will need to create an API-Token.
 Go to "https//:`your server`/settings/applications/".
 Click the `New application` button.
 The only requirement for this action is `read: search`.
 You can leave everything else unchecked.
 Click `Submit`.
-After that you need just need to copy the access token from your newly created "Application".
+After that you just need to copy the access token from your newly created "Application".

 <img src="04.jpg" width="582"/>